L&I Benefits

 Meet the Team

-The L&I Attorneys at Emery | Reddy, PLLC are passionate about helping workers with L&I claims and Employment Law issues.
-We Help Workers®.
-It’s our motto and what drives us every day.
+The Seattle Workers’ Compensation and L&I Attorneys at Emery | Reddy, PLLC are passionate about helping workers with L&I claims and Employment and Labor Law issues.
+We help workers.® It’s our motto and what drives us every day.

 We know how L&I and big companies think, and we understand the tactics they use.
-Our Seattle L&I and Workers’ Compensation Attorneys use that knowledge coupled with over eight decades of experience to help our clients get access to the L&I benefits to which they are legally entitled and hold employers accountable when they break the law.
+Our Seattle Workers Compensation and L&I Attorneys use that knowledge coupled with over eight decades of experience to help our clients get access to the L&I benefits to which they are legally entitled and hold employers accountable when they break the law.

-If you’re struggling with an L&I claim, injury, or legal issue at work, call us for a Free Case Review with an experienced Intake Specialist to learn more about how Emery | Reddy may be able to help you today.
+If you’re struggling with a Washington state L&I claim, or legal issue at work, call us for a Free Case Review with an experienced Intake Specialist to learn more about how Emery | Reddy may be able to help.
 No fee unless we recover for you.

 “When you want justice, when you want results delivered and when it comes to advocacy for the people without a doubt, you look to Tim and the team at Emery | Reddy.
 Simply put, they are a class above the rest with their knowledge, professionalism, and transparency.”